dev-tecksolke/tecksolke-tpay-app-api/README.md

 ```
 #### Using Aliases
 In the Aliases we call TPayAPI to access the functions.
-To use alias it in *config/app.php*.
+To use alias configure it in *config/app.php*.

 ```php
 # First register the alias in the config/app.php file as shown here <-- App Aliases -->